 Sunday School for preschool and school age children meets every Sunday at 9:00 a.m.
 Lessons are a combination of coloring activities, Bible verses, crafts, and songs.
 Many thanks to all the volunteers who have taught classes over the summer during Jill's recovery.
 Contact Sabra Custer at email@example.com if you are willing to volunteer to teach a Sunday until Jill is back with us.
 We miss you Jill; come back soon!

 Saran Hasinger has been a blessing with her energy and leadership as we launched a Children's Worship program back in mid-June.
 We have had at least 5 children participate each Sunday since beginning this program!
 Children's Worship is available to all children from first grade until they are comfortably able to remain in worship with adults.
 Saran's natural talents are shining as she leads the older children in singing, Bible verses, and relevant lessons each Sunday.
 Children's Worship lasts about 30 minutes, commencing after Children's Chatter.
 We coordinate to bring the children back to the sanctuary toward the end of the service so that they may rejoin their families and participate in communion as desired.
 Sabra Custer is coordinating volunteers and scheduling for Children's Worship.
 Contact her at firstname.lastname@example.org if you are interested in volunteering or have questions.

 The Family Shelter is part of the continuum of care provided by Homeless No More.
-Transitional Housing is available through St. Lawrence Place, a 30-home community offering support services, life skills training and up to two years of transitional housing for families experiencing homelessness, and Live Oak Place provides affordable housing to at-risk families, helping them bridge the gap from transitional housing to independent living.
+Homeless No More also offers Transitional Housing at St. Lawrence Place, a 30-home community offering support services, life skills training and up to two years of housing for families experiencing homelessness, and Live Oak Place provides affordable housing to at-risk families, helping them bridge the gap from transitional housing to independent living.

 Copyright © 2018 Reformation Lutheran Church - All Rights Reserved.